Connect with others who understand.

 Pharmaceutical Research and Manufacturers of America also provides detailed information and tools for accessing copay savings programs.

-Drug manufacturers with copay assistance programs will have information on their websites.
-Copay assistance grants from drug manufacturers are typically limited to people with private (commercial) insurance.
-Visit the manufacturer website for a drug your doctor has prescribed, and look for menu options such as:
+Drug manufacturers with copay assistance programs will have information about financial help on their websites.
+Copay assistance grants from drug manufacturers are typically limited to people with commercial insurance.
+Visit the manufacturer's website for a drug your doctor has prescribed, and look for menu options such as:

 • Copay assistance